2026 Program

 A 30 minute break to grab a cup of tea and move into conversation circles

-With Bryony Cole and Joel Pearson
+With Bryony Cole, Joel Pearson and Alexander Beiner

 In a classroom where AI knows more than the teacher, how do we cultivate curiosity, empathy & discernment - and how do we nurture critical thinking & emotional intelligence?